 One of the main negative aspects of fast fashion is its terrible environmental impact.
 In fact, an estimated 92 million tonnes of textile waste is produced every year and that number is expected to reach 134 million tonnes by 2030.
-According to the United Nations Environment
+The climate impact of the global fashion industry is enormous, with over 3.3 billion metric tons of greenhouse gases emitted across the value chain per year (Quantis, 2018).
+According to the United Nations Environment Program (UNEP), to achieve the creation of the huge amount of synthetic fabrics needed to meet the seasonal fashion trends, factories consume huge amounts of energy (more than 2% of the world's energy consumption).
+This causes the fashion industry to account for nearly b) Resource consumption:

-Program (UNEP), to achieve the creation of the huge amount of synthetic fabrics needed to meet the seasonal fashion trends, factories consume huge amounts of energy (more than 2% of the world's energy consumption).
-This causes the fashion industry to account for nearly 10% of global carbon emissions, which is more than both the aviation and shipping sectors combined.
+10% of global carbon emissions, which is more than both the aviation and shipping sectors combined.
 On top of this, fast fashion is also responsible for dangerous watersource pollution due to chemical use during the production of garments.